ChromaticHQ/calliope/README.md

 The `lint` tasks uses [`gulp-eslint-new`](https://npmjs.com/package/gulp-eslint-new) and [`gulp-stylelint`](https://npmjs.com/package/gulp-stylelint) to lint your project’s JS and SCSS (respectively).
 It uses the `src` and (optional) `watch` settings of the `scripts` and `styles` configuration to determine which files should be linted, and relies on your project’s `.eslintrc.yml` and `.stylelintrc.yml` files to define the rules with which to lint your source files.

+# Configuration

+Calliope works out of the box without much configuration, outside of setting your project’s development URL for the Browsersync `proxy`.
+Should you need to configure how any of the default tasks behave or add configuration for a custom task, refer to the code comments in your `calliope.config.js` (if you used the `init` command) or just reference the [`calliope.config-sample.js`] file in this repository.
+The file contains details on how to configure each individual task, and serves as a reference for creating configuration for a custom task, if needed.

 # Developer Personalization

 In addition to the configuration options available in your project’s `calliope.config.js`, individual developers may modify parts of the tooling behavior according to their personal preferences.
 Developers may opt into JS and SCSS linting, and modify the reverse proxy’s URL (or opt out of reverse proxying altogether) by creating a `.env` file in their project and setting variables according to their needs.
-See the [`.env.sample`] file in this project’s repo for reference.
+See the [`.env-sample`] file in this project’s repo for reference.

 # Customization